FreeCAD/DevelopersHandbook/bestpractices/codereview.md

 In this document the **bolded** text will indicate how important each suggestion is.
  - **must** will be used for fundamental things that should be non-controversial and which you really should follow
  - **should** will be used for important details that will apply for vast majority of cases, there could however be valid reasons to ignore them depending on context
- - **could** will be used for best practices, things that you should try to follow but not following them is not an error per se
+ - **could**/**can** will be used for best practices, things that you should try to follow but not following them is not an error per se

 ## Common Rules
 1. Consistency **must** be preferred over strict rule following.
 If, for example, in a given context code uses different naming scheme - it should be followed instead of one described in that document.